 After a dog bite, do not sign any legal papers or insurance documents before you’ve been advised by an experienced Boston personal injury attorney.
 You might accept a settlement offer for a figure that is far below the actual value of your claim.

-HOW WILL A PERSONAL INJURY LAWYER HELP YOU?
+HOW WILL A LAWYER HELP YOU?

 Moreover, if you accept a settlement offer without an attorney’s advice, you may be forfeiting your right to additional negotiations or legal action.
 A good Massachusetts injury lawyer can almost always obtain a better settlement amount on a dog bite victim’s behalf.